imrafaelmerino/vertx-effect/docs/README.md

 ```

-Both calls can fail, or they can create two different customers, or even only one of them can fail, who knows.
+Both calls can fail, or they can create two different customers, or one of them can fail, who knows.
 That code is not referentially transparent.
 For obvious reasons, you can't do the following refactoring:

 ```java